Lucinda D. Davenport Ph.D.

 Outstanding Doctoral Candidate, E.W.
 Scripps School of Journalism, The Ohio University.

-Top Research Paper awards at (inter)national conferences.
+Top Research Paper awards and Poster Presentation awards at (inter)national conferences.

 Contact Information